+17 companies provided their view.

+Yes: 14

+Proposal 20: confirm AS/NAS modelling (except AS triggered event):

+For connected mode/inactive and IDLE, the modelling for access control is:

+NAS is responsible for the determination of access identities and access categories, and provides one or more access identities and one access category to lower layers for the given access attempt;

+AS is responsible for access barring check and indicate whether the access attempt is barred or not to NAS layer;

+It is NAS layer to perform how to stop/allow service transmission based on ACB checking result from AS layer;

 In [5], CT1 asked question to RAN2:

 Question 9: Will the NR RRC layer provide the part of the barring control information related to determination of access category 1 and access category 2 (as indicated in NOTE 2 and NOTE 3 of Table 6.22.2-1 of TS 22.261) to the layers(s) in charge of access category decision?